Use details from lockdown to add to your CV story.

 - any charity fundraising you’ve taken part in.

-- how you have taken up a new fitness interest due to lockdown (eg you got into running) or how your regular class moved on to Zoom.
+- how you have taken up a new fitness interest (eg you got into running) or how your regular class moved on to Zoom.

-- My personal lockdown project was to read the entire Discwold series of novels and short stories in order of publication, not sub-series, and the Science of Discworld series to further my love of fantasy and science.
-I got to #25 The Truth and the second science book before the UK-wide lockdown eased.
+- My personal lockdown project was to read the entire Discworld series of novels and short stories in order of publication, not sub-series, and the Science of Discworld series to further my love of fantasy and science.
+I got to #25 The Truth and the second science book before the first national lockdown eased.